ProElecttro/GitHub-Scripts/README.md

 Replace `yourusername` with your actual GitHub username, and `youraccesstoken` with your actual GitHub access token.
 Make sure to update the repository URL if it's different.

-# PLEASE CHECKOUT OTHER REPOS AS WELL:
+# PLEASE CHECKOUT ONLINE CHESS GAME REPOS AS WELL:
 ****(the link given in the resume is a wrong link for online chess game, Extremely sorry for that, please follow the below link for chess game)
 **CHESS:** https://github.com/ProElecttro/my_chess.git
 **Chess Live** http://15.206.72.127:3000/